-The Center sponsors annual competitors for graduate students researching master’s theses, dissertations, or capstone projects on a topic in Latino or Latin American Studies.
+The Center sponsors provides grants to faculty researching projects on topics in Latino or Latin American Studies.
 Application guidelines, funding levels, and deadlines are announced annually early in the spring term.

 Research Grants, fiscal year 2016